 Guelph Spoken Word (GSW) was founded in November 2008 by Beth Anne Ellipsis.
 Spoken word is performance-based poetry that is focused on the aesthetics of word play and story-telling.
 It often includes collaboration and experimentation with other art forms.
 Through partnerships with other community groups and businesses, GSW presents monthly and annual spoken word events and workshops and even competes on the national stage.

 Here 24/7 is your front door to the addictions, mental health and crisis services provided by 12 agencies across Waterloo – Wellington – Dufferin.
 They help you figure out your needs and navigate the system.
 They do the intake, assessment, referral, crisis, waitlist and appointment booking work for local programs. programs.

 The City of Guelph provides funding to our Family Literacy Program.
 It also offers numerous other programs and services that contribute to making Guelph a wonderful place to live.
 The following link connects to the City of Guelph home page.

 WDG Public Health is a community health service focused on promoting and protecting the health of our community.

 They offer programs around healthy infant and child development, parenting, sexual and dental health, disease prevention, substance abuse prevention and programming, and communicable and infectious diseases prevention and response.

-These are the Learning Links grouped under: Community & World /Maps
+These are the Learning Links grouped under: World /Legal

 The Canadian Broadcasting Corporation (CBC) provides the latest news from Canada, the world, entertainment, business and more.
 It is a Canadian crown corporation that serves as the national public radio and television broadcaster.